 In this post I will focus on the following guideline:

 2.4.7 Focus Visible: Any keyboard operable user interface has a mode of operation where the keyboard focus indicator is visible.
 (Level AA)

 Was there a time when you used a piece of technology and you weren’t sure if your inputs were registered?
 Perhaps you clicked on a button to view more information, but nothing showed up.
 Or maybe you swiped to the left on your phone to delete an item in your cart, but it stayed on the screen for a couple of seconds too long before it suddenly disappeared.

 Lack of immediate feedback can be incredibly frustrating and sometimes concerning if you are in the middle of something important like submitting a paper or paying for an item online.
-But, figuring out a solution to this problem isn’t anything new in the world of User Experience.
+But, figuring out a solution to this problem isn’t anything new in the world of user experience and design.
 Conventions already exist to combat these annoyances in the form of a variety of indicators (e.g. underline, spinning pinwheel, etc.).